ARUP-NGS/BMFtools/Brainstorming/SVAndIndelThoughts.md

     2. It would be an (almost) reference-agnostic local assembly-based indel caller.
 Bigger windows --> detecting bigger indels.
 3. Broader applicability
     1. This could also be used for translocation detection and breakpoint reconstruction.

+#SV Calls
+1. We'd have to use mapping to some extent to find the reads aligning to both places.
+An N30, N35, or N40 would work.
+We just need to run our own mappability tool.
+    1. Don't forget to include potential dbSNP variants in determining mappability.
+(Maybe it matters?)

+#For both
+1. Remove reads from assembly if they have no I or D in cigar string or have >= some fraction aligned for assembly
+    1. Should help with somatic assembly.